ibexa/documentation-user/docs/personalization/filters.md

 A typical approach is to represent the default content in the navigation-based structure of a website.
-If you need to represent available items of a website in different dimensions (taxonomies), you can do this out-of-the box, by enriching the `categorypath` information of an item.
+If you need to represent available items of a website in different dimensions (taxonomies), you can do this out of the box, by enriching the `categorypath` information of an item.

-For example, the shop mentioned above sells both furniture and plants, and products are structured based on site navigation.
+For example, in a shop that sells furniture and plants, products can be structured based on site navigation.
 Typically, customers would look for computer desks and get a list of recommendations of all computer desks in the shop.
 When necessary, the personalization service can also use another dimension